LucasHilgevoord/NPC_Dialoge/README.md

 		- Getting more knowledge in C++/Blueprints.
 		- Opportunity to get more C++ projects for my portfolio.

-- Javascript
+- Javascript:
 	- Minus Points:
 		- Not the most enjoyable language.
 		- Plus Points:
 		- Getting more knowledge in javascript.

 I used the Unity engine for this project.
 I choose this software because I have a lot more experience with the software.<br>
 It would give me an opportunity to focus on the scripts and the mechanic itself which will probably makes the game look and work a lot better then done within the other software.
 It would give me more time to think about the scripting without having to learn the engine itself first.<br>